 "Equity and Equity Related Securities" includes but is not limited to equities, depositary receipts, preferred shares, equity linked notes (unleveraged debt securities linked to the performance of equities), warrants (not more than 5% of the Master Fund's net asset value) and convertible securities which do not embed FDI or leverage (such as convertible preference shares, share purchase rights and corporate bonds (which shall only be held as a result of corporate actions and which may be rated or unrated, fixed and/or floating rate) and convertible into common or preferred shares).
 The Master Fund shall not invest into contingent convertible securities.
-Such Equity and Equity Related Securities shall be listed on stock exchanges or regulated markets in countries (within the list of Regulated Markets) comprised within the Index, details of which are set out under the heading "Index Description" below.
-Where direct access to the equity markets in those countries is not practicable, the Master Fund may achieve indirect exposure through investment in Equities and/or Equity Related Securities listed on markets elsewhere.
+Such Equity and Equity Related Securities shall be listed on stock exchanges or regulated markets in countries (within the list of Regulated Markets) comprised within the Index.
+Where direct access to the equity markets in those countries is not practicable, indirect exposure may be achieved through investment in Equities and/or Equity Related Securities listed on markets elsewhere.

-The Master Fund may also invest (up to 10% of its net asset value) indirectly in Equities and Equity Related Securities comprised within the Index through holdings in open-ended 61357212.20 collective investment schemes ("CIS") (including UCITS exchange traded funds).
-Any such CIS shall be listed / traded on Regulated Markets and will have investment objectives which are materially similar to the Master Fund.
+The Master Fund may also invest (up to 10% of its net asset value) indirectly in Equities and Equity Related Securities comprised within the Index through holdings in open-ended collective investment schemes ("CIS") (including UCITS exchange traded funds).
+Any such CIS will have investment objectives which are materially similar to the Master Fund.